How We Discovered the Best Meal Delivery Service

 To me, a lot of what we're paying for is the variety.
 It's kind of the best part.
 Now we're excited about the new recipe we get to try each night and are never bored with the same meals.
 Eating a variety of different foods is also super important for feeling good, losing weight, and staying healthy.
 What?!
 It's true!

 Honestly, not having to stop by the grocery store on my way home from work is worth a couple extra bucks.
 Plus, I know this sounds cheesy, but with each dinner, you also get a mini cooking lesson.
 Like, now we are privy to the fact that scallions can and should be added to almost every recipe and that shallots can be breaded and fried for a nice crispy-crunchy touch to a chicken & rice dish.

 Each meal kit includes the exact amount of ingredients you need for that specific recipe.
 If you need one egg, they send you one egg.
 If you need one teaspoon of paprika, that's how much you get.
 You no longer have to buy a full bag of flour, 8 burger buns, or a jar of garlic powder for a single dinner recipe.
 No excess, no leftovers, no problem.

-For a few months, we really played the system.
+For a few months, we really slutted around the meal delivery kit world.